acegene/gene-ws/README.md

 # gene-ws
 ## Description:
-This is a toplevel git repo which points to several submodule This repo's submodules located in repos/ should have the following
+This is a toplevel git repo which points to several submodules

+This repo's submodules with the following will have their corresponding scripts executed
-* `init/` # scripts to align your pc's cfg to the repo
+* `.init/` # scripts to align your pc's cfg to the repo
-* `src/` # files to be sourced by various shells
+* `.src/` # files to be sourced by various shells
 ## Glossary:
 * gitbash -> type of windows shell -> see: https://gitforwindows.org/
 * OS -> operating system